PKANVAPURI/PKANVAPURI/README.md

 ### Hi 👋, I'm Kanvapuri Sai Praneetha
 ![Hello](https://github.com/PKANVAPURI/PKANVAPURI/blob/main/images/icon.png)

-- 🔭 I’m currently an undergrad student at VNR VJIET, Hyderabad, India.
+- 🔭 I’m a graduate from VNR VJIET, Hyderabad, India.
 - 🌱 I’m keen to learn and explore new things.
 - 👯 I’m looking to collaborate on projects related to web development and software development.
 - 📫 How to reach me: pkanvapuri@gmail.com